RobertPJacobs/getting-and-cleaning-data-project/README.md

 ## Data

-All databse files need are automatically downloaded, unzipped and processed via the provided R Scriot
+All data files needed are automatically downloaded, unzipped and processed via the provided R Scriot

 ## CodeBook.md